 Anna Faris Isn't the First: When Stars Leave Hit TV Shows

-Mom is about to be down a mom.
-When the CBS sitcom returns for season eight on Thursday, Nov.
-5, it will do so with an Anna Faris-sized hole in its cast.
+Mom is officially down a mom.
+When the CBS sitcom returned for season eight on Thursday, Nov.
+5, it did so with an Anna Faris-sized hole in its cast.
 After starring as struggling...

 More in www.eonline.com